OGRECave/ogre/Docs/src/material-scripts.md

 Example colour\_op\_ex add\_signed src\_manual src\_current 0.5

-See the IMPORTANT note below about the issues between multipass and multitexturing that using this method can create.
+See the Attention note below about the issues between multipass and multitexturing that using this method can create.
 Texture colour operations determine how the final colour of the surface appears when rendered.
 Texture units are used to combine colour values from various sources (e.g. the diffuse colour of the surface from lighting calculations, combined with the colour of the texture).
 This method allows you to specify the ’operation’ to be used, i.e. the calculation such as adds or multiplies, and which values to use as arguments, such as a fixed value or a value from a previous calculation.

 @param operation
 <dl compact="compact">